How to Install Kubernetes Cluster on Ubuntu 22.04

 Great, above output confirms that nginx based application is accessible.

-That’s all from this guide, I hope you have found this guide useful.
-Kindly do post your queries and feedback in below comments section.
+That’s all from this guide, I hope you have found it useful and informative.
+Feel free to post your queries and feedback in below comments section.

-Also Read: How to Install Kubernetes Dashboard Using Helm
+Also Read: How to Install Kubernetes Dashboard (Simple Guide)

 Also Read: How to Install Kubernetes (K8s) Metrics Server Step by Step